 To improve PCOS symptoms

 PCOS or polycystic ovary syndrome is a hormonal disorder, which can lead to excess production of male hormones, polycystic ovaries, and ovulatory dysfunction.
-A high-carb diet is not suitable for people with PCOS because it can cause weight gain and skin problems.
+A high-carb diet is not suitable for people with PCOS because it can cause weight gain and skin problems and in the worst-case scenarios might even cause infertility in women.
+PCOS is one of the most apparent reasons why couples are inspired to consider surrogacy as an alternative to conceiving a child themselves.
+They usually contact a surrogate agency Florida (or wherever they live) to find a healthy surrogate mother who can carry their child.
+Nonetheless, before going ahead with such complex legal processes, they try most of the things which can help in taking care of their PCOS symptoms, such as incorporating the keto diet into their daily routine.
 One study assessed 5 women for 24 weeks and discovered that the keto diet improved various symptoms of PCOS, including hormone balance and weight loss.

 To potentially improve heart health